 We buy and sell second-hand costumes (a price list is available) as well.

 On the first Saturday of every month we hold a “CossiePlay Party” at the town hall.
 Entry is $15 for adults, $10 for ages 6-17 and kids under 6 are free.
 Each entry includes one non-alcoholic drink and a glow stick.
 Parties start at 6pm and run until 11pm.
 There is always a live DJ at the party (who takes requests) and dancing is common (but not required).

+CossiePlay is a business run by a family, and operating in Hulkstown since 2012.
+We create outstanding customised costumes.
+Order any costumes you want, from simple Spiderman or elf costumes, and even costumes that have many features (armour, animatronics, realistic-looking weapons, and working force fields).
+Depending how complicated the requested costume is, the prices vary from $10 to $10.000.
+Costumes take 1 to 50 weeks to create

+We also accept second-hand costumes, and sell them as well.
+Price list is available on THIS PAGE

+Every first Saturday on each month, we hold a party called “CossiePlay Party” at the town hall.
+Entry fee is $15 for adult, $10 for kids 6-17 years, and kids under 6 years are free

 Contact